 We believe in the same organization that existed in the Primitive Church, namely, apostles, prophets, pastors, teachers, evangelists, and so forth. -Sixth Article of Faith

-Multiple families that worship together as a small congregation become a Synagogue, named after the home temple they worship in.
-Synagogue literally means “bring together.”
+Multiple friends and/or families that worship together as a small congregation is called a Synagogue.
+Synagogue literally means “bring together,” and was used in Biblical times to small groups of people meeting together in homes.
 We recommend those in the Synagogue prayerfully find a Pastor (a lone Bishop) to lead them.
 A larger Congregation would want to meet in a temple; a building bought by the local Congregation and dedicated to worshiping the Lord.
 We recommend a Congregation not exceed one hundred fifty adult seekers and disciples (Mosiah 9:51 RAV, 18:18 OPV).

 We recommend Congregations be led by members of the High Priesthood, known as a Bishopric: a High Priest, a High Priestess, and a First Deacon.
 These three should act as one, are called of the Lord, as sustained by the congregation.
 They may be supported by one male and one female first elder and one male and one female first deacon.